BrianWeiHaoMa/csvuniondiff/README.md

 ## Features
 - A convenient command-line tool for quickly comparing files.
 - A robust python package for comparing files in a programmatic way.
-- Incorporates pandas to allow for various input and output types.
 - A union operation to get the common rows between files.
 - A diff operation to get unique rows between files.
 - A match rows option which forces comparisons to be carried in a [specific useful way](#match-rows-explanation).
+- Incorporates pandas to allow for various input and output types (csv, xlsx, json, xml, or html) and integration with dataframes.

 ## Installation and usage
 To install through command-line, use